aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 #### Associating an External Provider Directly

-You can associate with one or more [external identity providers](https://docs.aws.amazon.com/cognito/latest/developerguide/external-identity-providers.html) directly with an identity pool using
+One or more [external identity providers](https://docs.aws.amazon.com/cognito/latest/developerguide/external-identity-providers.html) can be associated with an identity pool directly using
-`supportedLoginProviders`:
+`authenticationProviders`:

 ```ts
 new cognito.IdentityPool(this, 'myidentitypool', {